FEBuilderGBA/FEBuilderGBA/README.md

 Details (There is a commentary at the bottom of the page, and the wiki provides other instructions)
 https://dw.ngmansion.xyz/doku.php?id=en:guide:febuildergba:index

+Some poorly designed anti-virus software may misidentify FEBuilderGBA as a virus.
+This is because FEBuilderGBA uses the WindowsDebugAPI to communicate with the emulator.
+Please configure your anti-virus to exclude the FEBuilderGBA directory.
+FEBuilderGBA is NOT virus.
+The source code is all available on github, so you can build it yourself if you are worried.

 This software has no association with the official products.
 We do not need any donations as we are making this software non-commercial.